 Design Feasibility of a Vortex Induced Vibration Based Hydro-Kinetic Energy Harvesting System

-V. Lobo et al., "Design Feasibility of a Vortex Induced Vibration Based Hydro-Kinetic Energy Harvesting System," 2011 IEEE Green Technologies Conference, Green 2011, Institute of Electrical and Electronics Engineers (IEEE), Jan 2011.
+V. Lobo et al., "Design Feasibility of a Vortex Induced Vibration Based Hydro-Kinetic Energy Harvesting System," Proceedings of the IEEE Green Technologies Conference (2011, Baton Rouge, LA), Institute of Electrical and Electronics Engineers (IEEE), Apr 2011.

 Mechanical and Aerospace Engineering

 Bluff Body; Boundary-Layer Separation; Design Considerations; Design Feasibility; Efficient Power; Energy Converters; Energy Harvesting Systems; External Flow; Fluid Flow; Forced Vibration; Free Vibration; Low Mass; Optimal Damping; Power Generating Systems; Scoping; Vibrating Bodies; Vortex Induced Vibration; Boundary Layers; Design; Energy Conversion; Energy Harvesting; High Energy Physics; Power Takeoffs; Takeoff; Technology; Vibrations (Mechanical); Vortex Shedding; Vortex Flow

 International Standard Book Number (ISBN)